LivePersonInc/developer-center/pages/Documents/Reporting/AgentActivityAPI/overview.md

 * Tracking agent behavior by monitoring agent status updates.

-* Tracking and assessing agent and team productivity and correlating against other productivity metrics (e.g online hours, quantity of closed conversations.
+* Tracking and assessing agent and team productivity and correlating against other productivity metrics (e.g. online hours, quantity of closed conversations.